 We have already found that Edays customers are changing their platforms to gather data based on individuals who have flagged themselves as ‘self-isolating’, ‘working from home’ and ‘furloughed’ etc. This data is crucial intelligence that can be used by the business to inform managers and leaders on the safety and wellbeing of their staff, as well as overall resource and productivity.
 It can be used to flag potential employees at risk of burnout, but also highlight where resources are better placed to help teams in need.

 It is likely that we will experience an impact on employee mental health as an outcome of the COVID-19 crisis.
 Certainly, during the lockdown/isolation phase, but we will also see repercussions of this spike when we return to ‘business as usual’ too.

-Returning to normal ways of living might positively impact mental health for some, yet for others it may be possible for a delayed effect to present itself in the months after restrictions have been lifted.
-Recognising and addressing mental health problems must be a priority for HR teams and will need to rise up the agenda quickly, to ensure the workforce is strong and healthy on their return to work.
-Platforms that track and log employee sickness and can link employees to medical resources, whether physical or psychological, will not only reduce the pressure on our NHS, but stand the business in good stead once the crisis is over.
+Returning to normal ways of living might positively impact mental health for some, yet for others, it may be possible for a delayed effect to present itself in the months after restrictions have been lifted.
+Recognizing and addressing mental health problems must be a priority for HR teams and will need to rise up the agenda quickly, to ensure the workforce is strong and healthy on their return to work.
+Platforms that track and log employee sickness and can link employees to medical resources, whether physical or psychological, will not only reduce the pressure on our NHS but stand the business in good stead once the crisis is over.
 Add to the issues of mental health the likelihood many have seen operations delayed, and the threat of untaken leave burnout – HRs need more intelligence than ever to act accordingly on workforce wellbeing.

-These discussions will be a key part of HR tech in the mid to long term future but it’s well worth considering these factors now.
+These discussions will be a key part of HR tech in the mid to long-term future but it’s well worth considering these factors now.
 As well as tackling the intensities of the pandemic, business leaders and their HR teams need to get a head start on forecasting and addressing challenges that will inevitably arise beyond it.